In this post, you'll learn all about the exploratory part of the inbound sales process -- exploring goals, plans, and challenges.

 In other words, these kinds of prospects and customers may no longer see your sales team as relevant to their decision-making process.
 To speak with your sales team, there's got to be something in it for them.

-They’re not in a cold sweat at 2 o'clock in the morning worried that they're not going to have enough salespeople to speak to this week.
-It's just not in the cards for how they start their buyer's journey how they research their options.
+They’re not in a cold sweat at 2 o'clock in the morning, worried that they're not going to have enough salespeople to speak to this week.
+It's just not in the cards for how they start their buyer's journey and how they research their options.

 The Four Phases of the Inbound Sales Methodology